UNCLASSIFIED (U)

 (2) (U) Child in Utero: 8 CFR 207.7(c) and 8 CFR 208.21(b) allow a child to qualify for V92 status even if the child was not born until after the petitioner was granted asylum or admitted as a refugee, provided such child was in utero (i.e., the child had been conceived but was not yet born) before the date on which the petitioner acquired such status.
 As such, a Form I-730 may be approved for a child who had been conceived but was not born as of the date on which the petitioner acquired status, so long as the beneficiary falls within one of the definitions of “child” set forth in INA 101(b)(1)(A)-(E).

-(3) (U) Bases for Child Status: Although a petitioner will usually be the biological parent of the in-utero child claimed as the derivative, it is possible for such a beneficiary to qualify as a derivative even if the petitioner is not the biological father This results from the breadth of the definition of “child” in INA 101(b).
-For example, such a child could be considered a stepchild which requires that the child had not reached the age of eighteen years at the time the marriage creating the status of stepchild occurred even if born out of wedlock and therefore qualify as a child under INA 101(b)(1)(C).
+(3) (U) Bases for Child Status: Although a petitioner will usually be the biological parent of the in-utero child claimed as the derivative, consistent with INA 101(b), it is possible for such a beneficiary to qualify as a derivative even if the petitioner is not the biological father For example, such a child could be considered a stepchild which requires that the child had not reached the age of eighteen years when the marriage creating the status of stepchild occurred even if born out of wedlock and therefore qualify as a child under INA 101(b)(1)(C).

 (4) (U) Stepchildren or Adopted Children: Other definitions of “child” such as stepchild or adopted child may also create a qualifying relationship in cases where the petitioner is not a biological parent.
 Each circumstance must be reviewed on a case-by-case basis that will often involve not only U.S., but foreign laws and potentially international conventions, particularly if there is a biological parent who objects to their child going to the United States as the petitioner’s child.
 You should seek an AO from USCIS via CA/VO/F if there is any question as to whether a Form I-730 beneficiary qualifies as the petitioner’s child or if there is an objection by the biological parent to the child’s immigration to the United States.